The Lost Cause: Definition and Origins

 Finally, Southern women also steadfastly supported the cause, sacrificing their men, time, and resources more than their Northern counterparts.
 The idealized image of a pure, saintly, white Southern woman emerged as well.

-Many of the motifs of the Lost Cause even emerged before the war was officially over.
+Many of the motifs of the Lost Cause emerged before the war was officially over.
 In Lee’s farewell address to the Army of Northern Virginia the day after he surrendered at Appomattox Court House, he thanks his soldiers for “four years of unsurpassed courage and fortitude.”
 But in the face of “overwhelming numbers and resources,” he was forced to surrender the army to prevent further bloodshed.
 But the term “Lost Cause” originated almost immediately after the war ended.
 Edward Pollard, the editor of the Richmond Examiner, published The Lost Cause: A New Southern History of the War of the Confederates, his own justification for the war effort.
 In 1867, Pollard’s brother H. Rives published one of the first Lost Cause periodicals called the Southern Opinion.
 This weekly paper argued for a distinctive Southern culture and for the preservation of the heroism of their cause.

-Southern women played a large role in spreading the Lost Cause.
-They immediately converted their wartime soldiers’ aid organizations into memorial organizations, to commemorate their male counterparts who fell during the war.
-Because women were seen as inherently nonpolitical, and memorializing was not seen as political, they were able to take the lead in memorializing and mythologizing the Southern cause.
+Southern women played a large role in perpetuating the Lost Cause.
+They converted their wartime soldiers’ aid organizations into memorial organizations, to commemorate their male counterparts who fell during the war.
+Because women were seen as inherently nonpolitical, and memorializing was not seen as political, they were able to take the lead in memorializing the Southern cause.
 Ladies’ Memorial Associations were formed all across the South to dedicate Confederate cemeteries and organized Memorial Days for fallen Confederates.
 They would eventually unite in 1900 to become the Confederated Southern Memorial Association, and by then, their goals had expanded beyond just remembering their dead.
 Now, they collected Confederate relics and instilled veneration for the Southern cause in the younger generation through textbooks and educational outreach efforts.

 By the 1880s, many Confederate veteran associations formed to both perpetuate the memory of their fallen brothers and take care of the disabled.
 These groups consolidated into the United Confederate Veterans in 1889.
 Auxiliary organizations such as the Sons of Confederate Veterans and the United Daughters of the Confederacy formed for similar purposes.
 The Confederate Veteran was founded in 1893 and became the official mouthpiece of the Lost Cause movement.
-This publication reached a mass audience and was only discontinued in 1932.
+This publication reached a mass audience until it was discontinued in 1932.

 Some in the North, especially Union veterans and African Americans, were angered by glorifying the Confederate cause and slavery.
 However, general public opinion had shifted towards reconciliation with the defeated South, especially after they became disillusioned with Reconstruction.
 It was telling when two ex-Confederates were pallbearers at Ulysses S. Grant’s funeral.
 Thus, many Northerners accepted the Lost Cause narrative as a way to mend the wounds of the war and to move the country forward into the twentieth century.